 You should always try to resolve a problem or issue as soon as it occurs and should approach the appropriate persons within 10 working days of the incident occurring.
 Usually, the sooner you raise the concern, the easier it is to resolve.

 All information provided will be treated by the University within the normal bounds of confidentiality and in accordance with Data Protection requirements.
 However, any information or documentation submitted by you as part of a complaint will normally be shared with anyone against whom the complaint has been made or from whom a response is required.
 Please be aware that if you do not want to share all the details of your concerns with the University within the Student Complaints Procedure, this may result in the details of your situation not being taken into account during the investigation of your complaint.

-If you wish to make a complaint, you have the right to be accompanied by a registered student of the University (including a Sabbatical Officer from the Students’ Union) or by a member of staff of the University or University Chaplaincy at any stage in the procedure.
+If you wish to make a complaint, you have the right to be accompanied to any meetings by a registered student of the University (including a Sabbatical Officer from the Students’ Union) or by a member of staff of the University (including a member of staff from Advice SU) or University Chaplaincy at any stage in the procedure.
 The role of the person accompanying you is one of support, not representation, and you will normally be expected to present your own case.

 You can also seek assistance and support from the Students’ Union Advice Centre.

-Complaints from third parties shall only be considered for investigation if it is accepted by the member of staff dealing with the complaint that there is a valid reason for you not being able to submit or deal with the complaint yourself, in which case, you must confirm in writing that the third party is acting on your behalf and you want the complaint to be investigated.
+Complaints from third parties shall only be considered for investigation if it is accepted that there is a valid reason for you not being able to submit or deal with the complaint yourself.

 You can stop the process at any time by speaking to the person dealing with your Stage 1 complaint or by writing to the Investigating Officer or Academic Affairs explaining the reasons for requesting an end to a Stage 2 investigation.